 If you are an expat moving to the United Kingdom with children, making the correct choice when picking a school is a top priority.
-Attending the right school will play a significant role for your little ones in ensuring a successful transition into expat life in the UK.
+Attending the right school will play a significant role in ensuring your little ones' successful transition into expat life in the UK.

-Factors that will affect your choice of school for your expat children include your child’s previous schooling experience, academic ability, and English language capability.
+Factors that will affect your choice of school for your expat children include your child’s previous schooling experience, their academic ability, and their English language capability.

-You should note that most government-funded schools in the UK and some private schools base admission on catchment areas, so it’s often best to choose a school before deciding where to live within a city.
-Private and international schools with boarding facilities for students offer greater flexibility.
+You should note that most government-funded schools in the UK and some independent schools base admission on catchment areas, so it’s often best to choose a school before deciding where to live within a city.

 Education system in the United Kingdom